signalfx/tracing-examples/profiling/docs/01_getting_started.md

 <img src="../images/access_tokens.png" alt="access tokens" width="400px"/>

-Expand one of the tokens and click on the blue "Show Token".
+Expand the "Workshop" token and click on the blue "Show Token".
 Then click "Copy" to have it copied to the clipboard.

 <img src="../images/access_tokens2.png" alt="access tokens" width="400px"/>